UKGovernmentBEIS/payment-practices-reporting/README.md

 Similarly, for production, inject the api key value into the environment with that env variable.

+### Companies House oAuth2 API

+The application uses oAuth2 integration with Companies House to authorise the user for filing.
+The user must be able to log in to Companies House and provide an authorisation code that grants them permissions to file on behalf of the company.
+To configure the oAuth2 integration set the following environment vars:

+* `API_CLIENT_ID` and `API_CLIENT_SECRET` are the credentials associated with the application registered with Companies House
+* `OAUTH2_CALLBACK_URL` is the absolute url of the endpoint that the oAuth2 flow will redirect back to after the user has logged in.

+_NOTE:_ the Companies House oAuth2 integration is currently still in closed alpha and you must contact their developer support team directly if you want to get an application registered with them.

 ### Database
 In production the database configuration can be injected using the environment variables `JDBC_DATABASE_URL`, `JDBC_DATABASE_USER` and `JDBC_DATABASE_PASSWORD`.
 On Heroku, using